opd-ai/minilm/README.md

 ## Model Support

+**Current Status: Mock Implementation**

+The system currently uses intelligent mock responses that simulate LLM behavior for development and testing.
+Production llama.cpp integration is planned for future releases.

-Optimized for small, permissively licensed models that run efficiently on CPU:
+**Planned Support** for small, permissively licensed models that will run efficiently on CPU:

 - **Llama 2** (7B and smaller variants)
 - **Mistral 7B**